 We do not require applicants to have a technical background.
 However, a certain foundation may be needed for a successful applicant.
 Though there are no set class requirements, these are the courses that we SUGGEST you consider.

-- Math 1A, 1B = college level calculus
+- Math 1A and 1B = college level calculus

 - Math 54 = linear algebra and differential equations

-The junior/senior level or specialized courses in computer science that you take will depend on what field of CS you want to study in grad school.
+The junior/senior level or specialized courses in computer science that you take depend on what field of CS you want to study in grad school.
 Traditionally, the best approach is to obtain a broad education in CS.
-Berkeley courses that could satisfy this are:
+Berkeley courses that could satisfy this include:

 - CS150 = Components and Design Techniques for Digital Systems